 1. Spain

-Spain is a favorite spot for digital nomads, and it’s easy to see why.
-The country has a lot to offer, starting with its rich culture that's apparent in its food, art, and local traditions.
-You will find great weather in almost the whole country.
+Spain is a favorite spot for digital nomads.
+It's easy to see why.
+The country offers a lot.
+Its rich culture shines in food, art, and local traditions.
+You will find great weather across almost the whole country.

-One of the big draws is the healthcare system.
-It’s high-quality, which provides peace of mind for anyone planning to stay for a while.
-Another advantage is the cost of living.
-Compared to places like France or the UK, Spain is quite affordable, letting you enjoy it without draining your bank account.
+One big draw is the healthcare system.
+It's high-quality.
+That gives peace of mind to anyone who plans to stay a while.
+Another plus is the cost of living.
+Spain is quite affordable compared to places like France or the UK.
+You can enjoy it without draining your bank account.

 Cities such as Barcelona and Valencia are popular.
-They have big communities of expats and plenty of coworking spaces to get your work done.
-These cities mix a laid-back Mediterranean vibe with all the services you need.
-It makes them great bases for exploring the rest of Spain whenever you have free time.
+They have large expat communities and plenty of coworking spaces to get work done.
+These cities blend a laid-back Mediterranean vibe with all the services you need.
+That makes them great bases for exploring the rest of Spain in your free time.

 To make things easier, Spain offers a digital nomad visa.
-This means if you earn your living remotely, you can live and work in Spain legally.
-The visa process has its requirements, but it’s a big step in welcoming remote workers.
-It wants them to contribute to the local economy and culture.
+If you earn your living remotely, you can live and work there legally.
+The visa has requirements.
+But it's a big step toward welcoming remote workers.
+It lets them add to the local economy and culture.

-Spain combines the practical sides of remote work with a high quality of life.
-This makes it an attractive place for anyone thinking about working abroad.
-You get the chance to grow both personally and professionally.
-All of this happens in an environment that values both work and relaxation.
+Spain blends the practical sides of remote work with a high quality of life.
+That makes it an attractive place for anyone thinking about working abroad.
+You get a chance to grow both personally and professionally.
+All this happens in an environment that values work and relaxation.

 2. Portugal